jdjakub/phd-thesis/appendix-bl.md

 }
 ```

-One of the three code paths will be selected according to whatever happens to be in the `weather` register via the following instructions: `load weather`, `deref`, `store focus`, `index`.
+One of the three code paths will be selected according to whatever happens to be in the `weather` register via the following instructions: \lstinline!load weather; deref; store focus; index!.
 The `map` register will hold the result, in this case the "other" code sequence (recall that the special key `_` is used as an "else" clause for lookups).
 What remains is then to copy this within `next_instruction.ref`.

 This example proved that we can do strict equality matching, but what about comparisons?
 We may observe how conditional jumps are traditionally based on a relation to zero, \eg{} "jump if less than zero".
 A condition like $3 < 7$ is rearranged into $3 - 7 < 0$ and the "jump if less than zero" instruction is called with the value $-4$.
 In BootstrapLab, we go one step further: if we apply the mathematical `sign` instruction to the value $-4$, we get $-1$.
 We can then simply use the trick we already described and `index` into a map containing keys `-1`, `0` and `1`.
 All of the relevant conditions can be expressed this way: for example, "greater than or equal to zero" can be achieved by pointing the keys `0` and `1` to the same code sequence.